 The A+ Certified Criteria

-In order to obtain and maintain the prestigious A+ Certified, agencies must adhere to the following criteria:
+In order to obtain and maintain the prestigious A+ Certification, agencies must adhere to the following criteria:

 - The agency must be fully and properly licensed by their state’s regulatory offices for non-medical home care agencies.